In my current role, I head up and manage the design team and the two assistant design managers.

-Construction is an ever-changing industry.
+Working in construction means a career in an ever-changing industry.
 New technologies are cropping up frequently, making building and designing easier.
-Regulations, and best practice to safeguard and improve the lives of the workforce and user of our buildings, also change on a regular basis.
-For these reasons, no two days are ever the same.
-I come to work not knowing what the day will hold.
-I’ve got to be able to adapt quickly and work with change, whatever that might be.
-I think it makes it more interesting and exciting, especially as I’m not stuck behind a desk from nine til five every day.
-I get to go out and see what’s going on at the site, and see the changes that are being made.
-You also have the reassurance that projects don’t last forever, good or bad, they will come and go so it’s important to enjoy and cherish the good ones and learn from the more challenging ones.
+Regulations, and best practice to safeguard and improve the lives of the workforce and users of our buildings, also change frequently.
+For these reasons, no day is ever the same.
+I come to work not knowing what that day will hold.
+You have to adapt quickly and work with change.
+This makes work exciting and interesting, as I'm not stuck behind a desk nine to five.
+I can get out on-site and see things change.
+You also have the reassurance that projects don’t last forever.
+Good or bad, they will come and go so it’s important to enjoy and cherish the good ones and learn from the not so good ones.

-People in the industry always give the best advice.
-They know best, and I will always remember someone saying to me ‘make the job work for you, you don’t work the job.’
-So find what you enjoy doing and make a career out of it.
+People working in construction jobs always give the best advice.
+They know best.
+I will always remember someone saying to me ‘make the job work for you, you don’t work for the job’.
+Find what you enjoy doing and make a career out of it.